-Unless otherwise required by law, an FSP must pay to its customer all or part of the amount available to them in their account, when authorised by the customer to do so.
+Unless otherwise required by law, a financial firm must pay to its customer all or part of the amount available to them in their account, when authorised by the customer to do so.
 The customer's authority must be clear and not open to interpretation.

-If it is unclear, there is any uncertainty, or there are 'red flags', the FSP should exercise reasonable care and skill to make enquiries and ensure the instructions are the customer's wishes.
+If it is unclear, there is any uncertainty, or there are 'red flags', the financial firm should exercise reasonable care and skill to make enquiries and ensure the instructions are the customer's wishes.